Want to see what PCC students are writing? Check out PCC’s student literary magazines.

 PCC offers one of the largest selections of creative writing courses in the state.
 There are no prerequisites for most of the introductory courses, although you should be able to write at the WR 121 level.
 All the courses are good for three units of transferable credit.

 The goal of the Composition Program is to provide students with the opportunity to practice those writing skills which will enable them to write successfully in all their college courses.
 By the end of the program, students should be skillful at reading analytically and critically; their writing should demonstrate an understanding of organization, audience, voice, and the conventions of college-level written English.

-- Technical writing is ubiquitous in the contemporary workplace.
-Students from disciplines as diverse as business, engineering, information technology, law and science benefit from taking technical writing courses by learning how to analyze and communicate specialized information and to adapt their visuals, formats and writing styles to the specific audiences and needs of their fields.
-These courses emphasize the precise use of language and graphics to communicate complex technical and procedural information safely, legally and ethically and focus on career-specific writing such as proposals, letters, memoranda, lab reports, and/or work reports.
-(See Writing catalog page and class schedule for Technical Writing classes.)
+Technical writing is common in the contemporary workplace.
+Students from disciplines as diverse as business, engineering, information technology, law, and science benefit from taking technical writing courses.
+You will learn how to analyze and communicate special information and to adapt your visuals, formats, and writing styles to the specific audiences and needs of the fields.
+These courses emphasize the precise use of language and graphics to communicate complex technical and procedural information safely, legally, and ethically.
+We also focus on career-specific writing such as proposals, letters, memoranda, lab reports, and/or work reports.
+(See the Writing catalog and class schedule for technical writing classes.)

 Not quite ready for credit courses in writing?

 Developmental Education Writing can help you prepare for PCC’s college credit programs.
 Many students already enrolled in credit courses take developmental classes as needed to meet the requirements of their degree program.